balena/gibra/README.md

 ## Working with branches

-Put `assistant.py` on your project and create a file named `.branches.py` containing a Python-like set with the branches used to store artifacts.

-For example:

-    {
-      'branchA',
-      'branchB'
-    }

-You may have other branches in the repository, but only these two will be handled by the `assistant.py`.
+Just synchronize remote branches locally, like so:

+    $ git checkout --track origin/branch_name

+Then it will show in a selector in the top of the assistant.

-When handling multiple branches, don't forget to replicate the `assistant.py` script.
+When handling multiple branches, don't forget to replicate the same `assistant.py` script on them.

-## The CHANGELOG.md file

-You may edit the file manually for fixing past log entries.
-In this case, please follow the format below:

-    ## [version] - [date]
-    [comments]

-Avoid to use headings in the `[comments]` as they may conflict with the version headers.
-Stick to normal paragraphs, lists, etc.
+## Modifying the changelog

+Well, you cannot easily change git comments, but you can add `git notes`.
+The `assistant.py` will consider whatever you write on the tag notes as updates to the changelog entry.